The 17 Top Things To Do In Yangon, Myanmar

 Moreover, there are 3 war cemeteries found in Myanmar and Taukkyan is the largest.
 It was built in 1951 to house the graves from 4 warzone cemeteries at Mandalay, Akyab, Sahmaw and Meiktila and from roadside graves and isolated jungle sites that prove to be hard to maintain.

-Learn About Culture At National Museum Of Myanmar
+11. Learn About Culture At the National Museum Of Myanmar

-For all you history buffs out there, you can learn more of Myanmar's culture and tradition by visiting the National Museum of Myanmar where you can spot interesting and educational exhibits.
+For all you history buffs out there, you can learn more about Myanmar's culture and tradition by visiting the National Museum of Myanmar where you can spot interesting and educational exhibits.

 The entry fee for this place is US$4.00 or 5,000 kyats.

-Even wandering the streets of Yangon, it sometimes feels like walking through a museum with so many old colonial buildings, the highest number of colonial buildings in all of Southeast Asia can be found here in fact.
+Even wandering the streets of Yangon sometimes feels like walking through a museum with so many old colonial buildings, the highest number of colonial buildings in all of Southeast Asia can be found here in fact.

 You must see with your own eyes the action-packed Danyingon station where there are tons of fresh produce waiting to be transported to the city.
 Train fare costs US$0.25 or 300 kyats.